Aeswolf/Aeswolf/README.md

 - 🤔 I’m looking for help with ...
 -->

-- 🌱 I’m currently learning Django Framework
+- 🌱 I’m currently learning React library
-- 👯 I’m looking to collaborate on any project requiring django
+- 👯 I’m looking to collaborate on any project requiring the react framework and nodeJS
-- 💬 Ask me about python, javascript and java
+- 💬 Ask me about python and javascript
 - 📫 How to reach me: bisquay61@gmail.com
 - ⚡ Fun fact: I love watching anime